+Provided that the foregoing provisions of this subsection, relating to the date as of which a trade mark shall be registered and to the date to be deemed to be the date of registration, shall, as respects a trade mark registered under this Act with the benefit of any enactment relating to international or Commonwealth arrangements, have effect subject to that enactment.

-- 1. When an application for registration of a trade mark in Part A or in Part B of the register has been accepted, and either: - a. the application has not been opposed and the time for notice of opposition has expired; or - b. the application has been opposed and the registration has been decided in favour of the applicant, the Registrar shall, unless the application has been accepted in error or unless the court otherwise directs, register the trade mark in Part A or Part B, as the case may be, and the trade mark, when registered, shall be registered as of the date of the application for registration, and that date shall be deemed for the purposes of this Law to be the date of registration. - 2.
-On the registration of a trade mark the Registrar shall under his hand and seal issue to the applicant a certificate in the prescribed form of the registration thereof. - 3.
-Where registration of a trade mark is not completed within twelve months from the date of the application by reason of default on the part of the applicant the Registrar may, after giving notice of the non-completion to the applicant in writing in the prescribed manner, treat the application as abandoned unless it is completed within the time specified in that behalf in the notice.
+- (2) On the registration of a trade mark the Registrar shall issue to the applicant a certificate in the prescribed form of the registration thereof sealed with the seal of the Patent Office. - (3) Where registration of a trade mark is not completed within twelve months from the date of the application by reason of default on the part of the applicant, the Registrar may, after giving notice of the non-completion to the applicant in writing in the prescribed manner, treat the application as abandoned unless it is completed within the time specified in that behalf in the notice.

-22. Duration and renewal of registration →
+Duration and renewal registration.

-The registration of a trade mark shall be for a period of seven years, but may be renewed from time to time in accordance with the provisions of this section:
+22. (1) The registration of a trade mark shall be for a period of seven years, but may be renewed from time to time in accordance with this section:

-Provided that, in relation to a registration as of a date before the appointed day, this subsection shall have effect with he substitution of a period of fourteen years for the said period of seven years.
+Provided that, in relation to a registration as of a date prior to the commencement of this Act, this subsection shall have effect with the substitution of a period of fourteen years for the said period of seven

-- 2. The Registrar shall, on application made by the registered proprietor of a trade mark in the prescribed manner and within the prescribed period, renew the registration of the trade mark for a period of fourteen years from the date of expiration of the original registration or of the last renewal of registration, as the case may be, which date is in this section referred to as "the expiration of the last registration." - 3.
-At the prescribed time before the expiration of the last registration of a trade mark, the Registrar shall send notice in the prescribed manner to the registered proprietor of the date of expiration and the conditions as to payment of fees and otherwise upon which a renewal of registration may be obtained, and, if at the expiration of the time prescribed in that behalf those conditions have not been duly complied with, the Registrar may remove the trade mark from the register, subject to such conditions, if any, as to its restoration to the register as may be prescribed.
+- (2) The Registrar shall, on application made by the registered proprietor of a trade mark in the prescribed manner and within the prescribed period, renew the registration of the trade mark for a period of fourteen years from the date of expiration of the original registration or of the last renewal of registration, as the case may be, which date is in this section referred to as "the expiration of the last registration." - (3) At the prescribed time before the expiration of the last registration of a trade mark, the Registrar shall send notice in the prescribed manner to the registered proprietor of the date of expiration and the conditions as to payment of fees and otherwise upon which a renewal of registration may be obtained, and, if at the expiration of the time prescribed in that behalf those conditions have not been duly complied with, the Registrar may remove the trade mark from the register, subject to such conditions, if any, as to its restoration to the register as may be prescribed. - (4) Where a trade mark has been removed from the register for non-payment of the fee for renewal, it shall, nevertheless, for the purpose of any application for the registration of a trade mark during one year next after the date of the removal, be deemed to be a trade mark that is already on the register:

-Where a trade mark has been removed from the register for non-payment of the fee for renewal, it shall, nevertheless, for the purpose of any application for the registration of a trade mark during one year next after the date of the removal, be deemed to be a trade mark that is already on the register: Provided that the foregoing provisions of this subsection shall not have effect where the Registrar is satisfied either:
+Provided that the foregoing provisions of this subsection shall not have effect where the tribunal is satisfied either-

-- a. that there has been no bona fide trade use of the trade mark that has been removed during the two years immediately preceding its removal; or - b. that no deception or confusion would be likely to arise from the use of the trade mark that is the subject of the application for registration by reason of any previous use of the trade mark that has been removed.
+- (a) that there has been no bona fide trade use of the trade mark that has been removed during the two years immediately preceding its removal; or - (b) that no deception or confusion would be likely to arise from the use of the trade mark that is the subject of the application for registration by reason of any previous use of the trade mark that has been removed. - 23.
+(1) Where the proprietor of a trade mark claims to be entitled Registration to the exclusive use of any part thereof separately, he may apply to register the whole and any such part as separate trade marks.

-23. Registration of parts of trade marks and of trade marks as a series.
+of parts of trade marks and of trade marks as a